davide97g/ml-modules/README.md

 - Neural Net
   - multiple layers with costum definition

-All algorithms are es6 module.
+All algorithms are small modules.
 The files needed for the algorithm to work are located in his directory, except for the utility functions.

 All algorithms share the basic structure.